teraspora/arith/README.md

 - The upshot is that I did not write any unit tests nor any other automated tests.

 - However, I did test the functionality and the logic repeatedly by hand, by mental calculation, by checking that routes were working as intended and that views displayed were correct and as intended.
+And given the simplicity of the logic and of the user interface, there is really very little to test.

 - I also tested on two laptops, an Android phone and an Android tablet.